Understanding SR-22 insurance in Indiana

 SR-22 insurance cost by company for driving without insurance

-GEICO offers the cheapest car insurance after a ticket for driving without insurance at $1,508 per year.
+The cheapest company for car insurance after getting a ticket for driving without insurance is GEICO, with an average rate of $1,508 annually.

-In Indiana, drivers must have at least the minimum required auto insurance.
-If you don't, you can face fines, higher insurance rates and an SR-22.
+In Indiana, drivers must carry at least the minimum required auto insurance.
+If you don't, you could face fines, higher insurance rates, and the need to file an SR-22.

 CompanyAverage annual premiumAverage monthly premium